Whiplash From Car Accidents Can Cause Chronic Pain And Impairment

 What is Whiplash?

-Whiplash is a common injury associated with rear-end car accidents.
+Whiplash from car accidents is a common injury and is especially associated with rear-end car accidents.
 However, neck injuries, including whiplash, can also be caused by falls, sports and recreational activities, intentional assaults, and, repetitive stress injuries.

 Whiplash is caused when the head is violently jerked in a back and forth motion causing damage to the soft tissues, ligaments, and tendons in the neck.
 Because insurance companies have come to view “whiplash” as an exaggerated or fake injury, many attorneys use the technical terms to describe the neck injuries caused by a rear-end crash.
 Therefore, you may hear terms such as myofascial injury, cervical sprain, neck strain, or hyperextension or hyperflexion injury.
 These technical terms are all related to whiplash-type injuries.